explorium-ai/deploy-k8s-action/README.md

 # Deploy Helm Charts on Local or Remote K8s Cluster

-This action takes care of all things needed in order to deploy Helm Charts and Other kubernetes resources on a Local K3D Cluster or a Remote K8s Cluster.
+Deploy Helm Charts and other kubernetes resources on a Local K3d or a Remote K8s Cluster.
 ## Inputs

 | Input | Type | Description | Default | Required